StackStorm/serverless-plugin-stackstorm/README.md

   user [string]  ..............
 GitHub Username
 ```

-Then deploy your function to the cloud
+Then deploy your function to the cloud and invoke it:
 ```
 sls deploy

+sls invoke --function get_issue --log \
+--data '{"pathParameters": {"user": "StackStorm", "repo": "st2", "issue_id": "3785"}}'
 ```

-or invoke it locally
+You can also invoke a function locally for testing.
+It runs in docker container to ensure
+compatibility with AWS lambda environment.
 ```
-sls stackstorm docker run -f get_issue -d '{"issue_id": "222"}' --verbose
+sls stackstorm docker run -f get_issue --verbose --passthrough -d '{"pathParameters": {"user": "StackStorm", "repo": "st2", "issue_id": "3785"}}'
 ```

-We've added an option of running lambdas inside docker container for when you're running the OS that's not binary compatible with lambda environment.
-You can still use `sls invoke local`, but you're doing it at your own risk.
+Note the options:

+* `--passthrough`: skips actual invocation - comes handy to ensure the input maps to action parameters right, without invoking the body of the lambda.
-The option `--verbose` shows you the whole transformation routine that happened during a particular call:
+* `--verbose`:  shows the transformation routine that happened for a particular input and output.

+Here is an example of a verbose output:
 ```
 Incoming event ->
 {